How to Visit the Vancouver Maritime Museum Like a Pro

 Of particular interest to children and families will be the Maritime Discovery Centre.
 This fully interactive display allows children to embrace their inner sailor.

-The exhibit comes complete with an array of costumes, games, puzzles and even the chance to try on a old-fashioned diving helmet!
+The exhibit comes complete with an array of costumes, games, puzzles and even the chance to try on an old-fashioned diving helmet!

 The Maritime Discovery Centre is proof positive that the Maritime Museum goes out of its way to satisfy the needs of both adults and children, which isn’t always an easy task.